 1. INTRODUCTION

-The deep sea encompassing the largest and some of the least explored ecosystems on Earth, remains a frontier in environmental and biological sciences.
-These vast, dark, and cold environments, extending to depths over 11,000 meters, are fundamental to the Earth's biosphere, harbouring a bewildering array of life adapted to extreme pressures and minimal light (Ramirez-Llodra et al., 2010).
+The deep sea encompassing the largest and some of the least explored ecosystems on Earth which remains as a frontier in environmental and biological sciences.
+These vast, dark and cold environments, extending to depths over 11,000 meters, are fundamental to the Earth's biosphere, harbouring a bewildering array of life adapted to extreme pressures and minimal light (Ramirez-Llodra et al., 2010).
 Microbial communities, in particular, demonstrate remarkable biodiversity and play essential roles in nutrient cycling, carbon sequestration, and the support of complex food webs, which are crucial for the health of the entire planet (Mestre et al., 2020).

-Despite their ecological importance, deep-sea ecosystems are increasingly threatened by human activities, including deep-sea mining, pollution, and the consequences of climate change.
-These activities pose unprecedented challenges to the stability and sustainability of these habitats (Levin & Le Bris, 2015; Vanreusel et al., 2016).
+Despite their ecological importance, deep-sea ecosystems are increasingly threatened by human activities, including deep-sea mining, pollution and the consequences of climate change.
+These activities pose unprecedented challenges to the stability and sustainability of these habitats (Levin and Le Bris, 2015; Vanreusel et al., 2016).
 As highlighted by Sweetman et al. (2017), the impacts of climate change on benthic deep-sea ecosystems are profound, altering their structure and function and thereby affecting global biogeochemical cycles.

 The urgency to understand and protect these critical zones has never been greater.
 Integrating recent findings from ecological and environmental research is pivotal for developing effective conservation strategies (Thurber et al., 2020; Glover et al., 2019).
-This chapter aims to delve into the roles and challenges faced by deep-sea microbial ecosystems, drawing on the latest research to highlight their significance, vulnerabilities, and the imperative for their conservation (Danovaro et al., 2014; Jorgensen & Boetius, 2007).
+This chapter aims to delve into the roles and challenges faced by deep-sea microbial ecosystems, drawing on the latest research to highlight their significance, vulnerabilities and the imperative for their conservation (Danovaro et al., 2014; Jorgensen & Boetius, 2007).
 By exploring these hidden gems of the abyss, this chapter seeks to elevate awareness and foster a stronger commitment towards the conservation of our planet's most mysterious and vital ecosystems.

 PURPOSE:

 The purpose of this book chapter is to elucidate the critical roles and ecological significance of microbial life in deep-sea ecosystems.
-It aims to provide a comprehensive overview of the diversity, function, and resilience of these microorganisms, which are crucial for maintaining the health of the world’s largest and most enigmatic ecosystems.
+It aims to provide a comprehensive overview of the diversity, function and resilience of these microorganisms, which are crucial for maintaining the health of the world’s largest and most enigmatic ecosystems.
 The chapter seeks to highlight the threats these ecosystems face from human activities and environmental changes, particularly the impacts of climate change, and to advocate for the development and implementation of effective conservation strategies.
 Through a detailed examination of current research, this chapter will contribute to a deeper understanding of deep-sea microbial communities and emphasize the importance of their preservation for the sustainability of global marine environments (Thurber et al., 2020; Glover et al., 2019).

 METHODS: